 December is a difficult month to trade as the year comes to an end and the holiday season sparks strange patterns in business and consumer spending.
-Every year in the lead up to Christmas and the start of January stock markets rally.
+Most years in the lead up to Christmas and the start of January stock markets rally.
 But why does this happen and how can you take advantage of this?

 The next few weeks will be deadly quiet in terms of trading as workers take holidays and less economic and earnings reports are released.
 On top of that, the stock and bond markets will close early on Christmas eve and Christmas day reducing the time you even can trade!